evvskx/Zippy/README.md

 * I do not plan on adding MacOS' ISOs since it requires certain tools that are only available for Mac themselves.
 I will not use any link regarding archives ecc. unless valid checksums are given.
 * The ISO files given are **Desktop Only**.
 Server ISO files will be available in the future.
 * When choosing Linux, you will only see distros that are compatible with your CPU's architecture.
+* If you recieve the error code 715-123130 when choosing Windows, you may be IP Banned.
+Try changing your IP by using a VPN, or just wait 'till a proxy is available.